-The hidden trail that Vincent our tour guide lead us on was a nice surprise and a real natural hike.
 Walking on mud trails, and through the fog made me feel like I was back in my home country of Wales, a real treat!
 It was a bit slippery and wet, but that added to the fun, and at time the grass was up to my shoulders or higher.
 You won’t see this kind of hike in Shenzhen (where I live) About Me

 The trail continued for an hour or so, it was challenging but not so difficult, and some great nature shots along the way.
 After we popped through the grass we were at the helipad and it was time for lunch.
 Vincent provided a nice healthy lunch, to recover our bodies, and there was some salsa dancing to recover our spirits.

 After we were nourished and watered it was onto the ‘suicide cliff’.
 This would normally give breath-taking views of the vista below, but due to the fog we couldn’t see much.
 However as we descended down the cliff the sky cleared and sun shone through, providing us with the great views that HK hiking is all about.
 It was quite surreal having such changeable weather, even with just a few metres difference in altitude.
 One minute wind is howling though your hair, the next minute you’re getting sunburned.
 Only in HK would that happen!